Experiencing an injury is terrifying.

 It’s been eight years since the injury, and I still get pain from it.
 From my early twenties through today, I’ve had to do special stretches to help manage the discomfort.
 In other words, the pain is chronic.

 If I could turn back time, I would’ve done my research and gotten lawyers who really knew what they were doing.
-I would’ve signed with a firm who was actually looking out for my interests, recognizing that if I was their client, our interests are mutual.
+I would’ve signed with a firm that was actually looking out for my interests, recognizing that if I was their client, our interests are mutual.

-For the brief time that I’ve worked with Legal One Law Group, I immediately admired how organized and dedicated they are to getting the most for their clients.
+For the brief time that I’ve worked with Legal One Law Group, APC, I immediately admired how organized and dedicated they are to getting the most for their clients.
 Understanding their needs and fighting for what they deserve.
 They are in it for the long haul, not for the quick buck.
-Because in the in the end, life is short, and an injury could make it even shorter, or adversely affect its quality.
+Because in the end, life is short, and an injury could make it even shorter, or adversely affect its quality.
 They know this, they care, and they’ll do what it takes to safeguard their clients, getting the best treatment they need and with proper compensation.